rdrapeau/Wisdom-of-Multiple-Guesses-Scripts/README.md

 # Wisdom of Multiple Guesses Scripts

-This repository is a compendium to the folowing paper.
+This repository is a compendium to the folowing paper:

-J. Ugander, R. Drapeau, C. Guestrin, "The Wisdom of Multiple Guesses", EC 2015.
+- J. Ugander, R. Drapeau, C. Guestrin, "The Wisdom of Multiple Guesses", EC 2015.
 [PDF](http://www.stanford.edu/~jugander/papers/ec15-multipleguesses.pdf)

-The paper contained two experiments comparing different scoring rules for eliciting uncertainty in a Dot Guessing Game run on Amazon Mechanical Turk.
+The paper contains two experiments comparing different scoring rules for eliciting uncertainty in a simple "Dot Guessing Game" run on Amazon Mechanical Turk.

 ### Experiments

-Results from two experiments are labelled as:
+Results from the two experiments are labelled as:

-Mulitple Guesses Experiment = mge
+- Mulitple Guesses Experiment = mge

-Interval Comparison Experiment = ice
+- Interval Comparison Experiment = ice

 ### {experiment label}_{#}guess.csv

-This CSV file contains the guesses and answers for a section of the game run in {experiment}.
-The data contain (in csv format) the user id, the index position where the image was shown, the time it took to complete the image (in milliseconds), followed by the {#} guesses the user made, and then the correct answer.
+These CSV file contain the guesses and answers for a section of the game run in each of {experiment label}.
+The files contain a participant id, the index position where the image was shown, the time it took to complete the image (in milliseconds), followed by the {#} guesses the participant made, and then the correct answer.

-Special: [ice_interval.csv](ice_data/ice_interval.csv) contain the data for the interval game, which is exactly the same as [mge_2guess.csv](mge_data/mge_2guess.csv).

 ### {experiment label}_{users}.csv